matthw/matthw.github.io/content/posts/2022/hackthebox-ctf-cyber-apocalypse-2022-intergalactic-chase-rev/index.md

 ## 7.2 rust_check

-It starts by checking the length of the flag part which must be 6 characters
+It starts by checking the length of the flag part which must be 6 characters,

-then checks that the sum of all input chars is 0x223
+then checks that the sum of all input chars is 0x223:

 ```C
     if (param_2 == 6) {